Sh3b0/DevOps/docs/4-CI.md

   - Use docker files for Jenkins deployment instead of running a long, undocumented command in the terminal.
   - Pay attention to the base OS and the user under which the container is running since:
     - Using `sh` in `Jenkinsfile` runs commands under that user and that base OS.
-    - Running docker commands (e.g., `docker push`) from Jenkinsfile can be problematic when Jenkins itself is running as a docker container, there are multiple [solutions](https://blog.container-solutions.com/running-docker-in-jenkins-in-docker) for this.
+    - Running docker commands (e.g., `docker push`) from Jenkinsfile can be problematic when Jenkins itself is running as a docker container [[solution](http://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/)].

 - **Use maintained plugins instead of shell scripts for:**
   - Setting up tools, environment and dependencies (it makes build faster and more portable).